ACCESS-Cloud-Based-InSAR/Aria-Hyp3-GUNW-Frame-Submission/README.md

 ## Some notes on the the Current Submission Workflow

 We have experience getting 90-95% of jobs to run successfully -- transient errors may persist at this scale or some edge ISCE case.
 This has been good enough to generate time series.
 With on-demand instances, we can get close to that from the first run.
 With spot instances, we have reduced our fleet significantly, but have found as of this writing about 87% success.
 It's good to submit your jobs in a notebook, record the job names for monitoring, and then resubmit the failures.
 We have some scripts from Andrew Johnston to further analyze spot terminations from jobs that fail.

+## Catching up AOIs

+Currently deduplication is a bottle neck as we individually check each product within the archive.
+Therefore, if there is a large AOI, it's best to use `valid_date_range` to reduce the size of a stack and then enumerate that.
+For example, if the last GUNW over an AOI has some reference date, use a few months before that for the entire AOI to present day and that should allow you to enumerate the AOI effectively without having to de-duplicate the AOI over a time span that was previously enumerated.